DiRoots-Limited/DiRoots.One.Releases/docs/pages/ViewManager/VM-Template-Transfer.md

 ## Select Origin Template

-Choose one Origin View Template to copy their properties.
+Select a Origin View Template to copy its properties.

-1. On the first table use the first drop-down list to filter view templates by Disciplines.
+1. In the first table, use the first drop-down list to filter the view templates by Disciplines.

 2. The second drop-down list allows you to filter view templates by View Types.

-3. Use the search box to search by view template names.
+3. Use the search box to search for view template names.

 ![Selecting Origin View Template](../../../assets\images\ViewManager\VM-Tt-OriginTemplate.gif)